 After a few meters on the main road, you come to this intersection, just before the town church where you turn left and onto the pedestrian way through the town, pictured below, called the Camiño da Rua.
 It is a steep climb into this charming village and through the heart of town.

 Here is Rich walking up the pedestrian way, by the town cross.
-The albergue, not pictured, is on his left shoulder.
+The albergue, not pictured, is on his left shoulder, just after the cross.
 The albergue in Mos is about 2.34 kilometers from the albergue in Veigadaña, 5.8 km from the center of O Porriño.
 This is another practical stop after Tui, at approximately 24.5 km.

 We walked slowly through town, and past the albergue.
 It is a very charming place in the mountains.
-Another very practical town to stay in to shorten your day from Tui.
+This would be a lovely place to stay in to shorten your day from Tui.

 There is a very steep street climb as you leave Mos with lots of benches for resting along the way on the Camiño da Rua.
 There was no rest for us in the rain!